Do Colleges Reject Overqualified Students?

 Some college experts believe that schools reject overqualified students to protect their yield rate.
 A school’s yield rate is the percentage of accepted students who end up attending a school.
 Yield rate is one of the most important metrics that influential publications like US News use to rank schools, and so schools want to boost their yield rates to boost their reputation and attract future students.

 In theory, it’s possible that some lower-ranked schools could reject overqualified students to protect their yield rate.
 Many highly qualified students apply to schools that are below their qualifications in case they don’t get accepted to their dream schools.
-These students have no plan to attend these safety schools unless they are rejected by every better-ranked school they’ve apply to.
+These students have no plan to attend these safety schools unless they are rejected by every better-ranked school they’ve applied to.

 But, there isn’t a lot of hard evidence that proves that schools do this.
 It’s just a possibility.
 In most cases, the other reasons we’ll talk about are why students get rejected.